3 Negative Thinking Patterns to Avoid—What to Do Instead

 What to Do Instead: Try to get some distance from your judging thoughts.
 Notice when you begin to think distrustfully, and deliberately think of alternative ways of seeing the situation.
 What are some more benevolent or less toxic motives for people’s behavior?
 Learn to reserve judgment and look for the evidence before labeling people.
 Notice how your own behavior may be pushing people away or prompting them to react negatively to you.

-To visit my new website, click here.
+Visit my new website here.